DevExpress-Examples/web-forms-dashboard-obtain-underlying-data-for-clicked-visual-element-in-custom-item/Readme.md

 # Dashboard for Web Forms - How to Obtain Underlying Data for a Clicked Visual Element in a Custom Item

 This example shows how to obtain underlying data in a custom dashboard item when a user clicks the item's visual element.
-The custom item is based on [dashboard-extension-funnel-d3-item](https://github.com/DevExpress/dashboard-extensions/blob/master/docs/funnel-d3-item.md).
+The custom item is based on the [dashboard-extension-funnel-d3-item](https://github.com/DevExpress/dashboard-extensions/blob/master/docs/funnel-d3-item.md).
 The [DashboardControl](https://docs.devexpress.com/Dashboard/403003)'s API is used to get underlying data and display it in the [dxPopup](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxPopup/) DevExtreme UI component:

 ```js
 FunnelD3ItemViewer.prototype._showUnderlyingData = function (arguments) {